IBM/mern-app/README.md

+# Warning: This starterkit will be deprecated soon.
+If you would like an example IBM StarterKit that uses Node.js with a Database integration, please use https://github.com/IBM/nodejs-cloudant

 # Create and deploy a cloud native web application using the MERN (MongoDB, Express, React, Node.js) stack

 This repository has code to create a web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).
 We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy your app to Cloud Foundry or a Kubernetes cluster.
 You can also deploy your app to a Red Hat OpenShift cluster, but you must use the IBM Cloud console instead of the CLI.
 OpenShift is available only through a standard cluster, which requires you to have a billable account.